For all general enquiries that don't fall under the common questions, fill out and submit the contact us form below.

 The VCGLR has powers to investigate complaints relating to noise and other amenity issues.
 Please note: in relation to these complaints, you will be required to provide your name, residential address and contact details for the complaint to be actioned by the VCGLR.
 More information about noise complaints is on the Amenity fact sheet (PDF, 220KB).

 Before submitting a complaint to us, please ensure you are clear on your requirements.
-To make a noise complaint, read the Amenity fact sheet and complete the contact us form below.
+You can complete and submit your complaint online using the online complaint form

 The legal drinking age in Victoria is 18 years of age.
 It is an offence for any person to supply alcohol to a person under 18 years of age.
 In many instances, it is also an offence for a minor to be on licensed premises or to purchase, receive or consume alcohol.
 The VCGLR has powers to investigate complaints relating to minors on licensed premises or the supply of alcohol to minors.
 For more information see Underage patrons on licensed premises.